DataDog/terraform-provider-datadog/docs/resources/security_monitoring_rule.md

 page_title: "datadog_security_monitoring_rule Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Provides a Datadog Security Monitoring Rule API resource.
 This can be used to create and manage Datadog security monitoring rules.
-To change settings for a default rule use datadogsecuritydefault_rule instead.
+To change settings for a default rule use datadog_security_default_rule instead.
 ---

 # Resource `datadog_security_monitoring_rule`

 Provides a Datadog Security Monitoring Rule API resource.
 This can be used to create and manage Datadog security monitoring rules.
-To change settings for a default rule use datadog_security_default_rule instead.
+To change settings for a default rule use `datadog_security_default_rule` instead.

 ## Example Usage